LlamaSeg: Image Segmentation via Autoregressive Mask Generation: LlamaSeg

 \subsection{Image and Text Feature Extraction}

-We construct textual inputs by combining object labels or descriptions with 10 predefined templates, such as “Produce a segmentation mask for the \{\emph{object name}\}.”
-Additional examples are provided in the supplementary material.
+We construct textual inputs by combining object labels or descriptions with 10 predefined templates, such as ``Produce a segmentation mask for the \{\emph{object name}\}."
 For the autoregressive model trained from scratch, we employ a frozen SigLIP2~\citep{tschannen2025siglip} with a patch size of 16 to encode both images and text.
-The patch size of the vision encoder is aligned with the downsampling rate of the mask tokenizer, ensuring that the tokens of the input image correspond to the same pixel regions as those represented by the segmentation mask, thereby maintaining token-level alignment.
+The vision encoder’s patch size matches the mask tokenizer’s downsampling rate, ensuring that input tokens correspond to the same pixel regions as the segmentation mask for precise token-level alignment.
 Furthermore, trainable adaptors are used to project the image and text features into the embedding dimension of the autoregressive model.
 Each adaptor has two linear layers and a GELU~\citep{hendrycks2016gaussian} activation function.
 We consider visual encoders with input resolutions of 256 and 384, corresponding to 256 and 576 visual tokens, respectively.